BlackRookSoftware/Small-Freemarker/README.md

 ### Introduction

-This library contains classes for J2EE application creation and management.
+This library adds Apache Freemarker support to Small as a View Driver.

 ### Why?